e3rd/zim-plugin-googletasks/README.md

 ```

 ## How the propagation works?
-When importing, the task will preserve it's Google-ID in a small link.
-If you complete the checkbox of zim-task, the plugin searches for this link and marks the task completed on server.
+ * When importing, the task will preserve it's Google-ID in a small link.
+ * If you complete the checkbox of zim-task, the plugin searches for this link and marks the task completed on server.
+ * If you synchronizes tasks status from server, every task on the task page will become un/checked according to the server status.

 ### Multiple Zim instances
 Every Zim notebook can use independent task list.
 If they use the same list, any task will be imported into both.